Email Warmup

 Cons

-• If you only want warm-up, you may pay for extras you do not use
+• If you only want warm-up, you may pay for extras you don't use

-• Gated features: Custom templates only available on Premium plan ($189/month per mailbox) or higher
+• Gated features: custom templates only available on the $189/month Premium plan or higher

 warmy.io negative review